2017 United Kingdom general election: Brexit

 The UK's withdrawal from the European Union was expected to be a key issue in the campaign, but featured less than expected.
 May said she called the snap election to secure a majority for her Brexit negotiations.
 UKIP supported a "clean, quick and efficient Brexit" and, launching his party's election campaign, Nuttall stated that Brexit was a "job half done" and UKIP MPs were needed to "see this through to the end".

-Labour had supported Brexit in the previous parliament - Corbyn did not vote against the triggering of Article 50.
+Labour had supported Brexit in the previous parliament – Corbyn did not vote against the triggering of Article 50.
 Corbyn's actions in the previous parliament therefore dispelled the doubts of Labour voters who had voted to leave the EU.
 However, his vision for Brexit prioritised different plans for the UK outside the EU.
-He wanted to Britain to still maintain the benefits of the single market and the custom union.
+He wanted for Britain to still maintain the benefits of the single market and the custom union.
 The Liberal Democrats and Greens called for a deal to keep the UK in the single market and a second referendum on any deal proposed between the EU and the UK.

 The Conservative manifesto committed the party to leaving the single market and customs union, but sought a "deep and special partnership" through a comprehensive free trade and customs agreement.
 It proposed seeking to remain part of some EU programmes where it would "be reasonable that we make a contribution", staying as a signatory of the European Convention on Human Rights over the next parliament, and maintaining the Human Rights Act during Brexit negotiations.
 Parliament would be able to amend or repeal EU legislation once converted into UK law, and have a vote on the final agreement.